ikergarcia1996/Self-Driving-Car-in-Video-Games/README.md

 ```
 python run_TEDD1104.py --model_dir D:\GTAV-AI\models --show_current_control --fp16
 ```
-Use the FP16 flag if you have a Nvidia GPU with tensor cores (RTX 2000, RTX Titan, Titan V...) so model will use half the Vram and you will get a nice speed up (~x2 speed up).
+Use the FP16 flag if you have an Nvidia GPU with tensor cores (RTX 2000, RTX Titan, Titan V...) for a nice speed up (~x2 speed up) and half the VRAM usage.
 Requires the Nvidia Apex library: https://github.com/NVIDIA/apex

 * How-to: